django-admin-tools/django-admin-tools/docs/installation.rst

 `Django <http://www.djangoproject.com>`_ already installed.
 For the
 |version| release, Django 1.1 or newer is required.

+Optionally install django-staticfiles when using Django 1.2 or lower.

 For further information, consult the `Django download page
 <http://www.djangoproject.com/download/>`_, which offers convenient
 packaged downloads and installation instructions.

 .. note::
     If you want to display feeds in the admin dashboard, using the ``FeedDashboardModule`` you need to install the
     `Universal Feed Parser module <http://www.feedparser.org/>`_.